MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/imp-lifecycle/production-support-monitoring.md

 ---
 # required metadata

-title: Post Go-live FAQ
+title: Production support and monitoring
-description: types of support involved in the lifecycle of the project and best practices on monitoring your environments.
+description: This topic describes the types of support involved in the lifecycle of the project and best practices on monitoring your environments.
 author: PedroTubal
 manager: AnnBe
-ms.date: 03/08/2020
+ms.date: 03/26/2021
 ms.topic: article
 ms.prod:
 ms.service: dynamics-ax-platform